HugoHasenbein/redmine_more_filters/README.md

 # redmine_more_filters

-Redmine plugin tp provide necessary filters in queries
+Redmine plugin to provide necessary filters in queries

 ### Use case(s)